c0debrain/Nearby-Shops-API/README.md

 License
 =======

-Nearby Shops Single Market License

-Good news for you ... !!
-Now you can run your own commercial business with our free open - source software.
-Please read more about about our Single Market License here https://blog.nearbyshops.org/single-market-license/

 Copyright (c) 2020 Nearby Shops

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR